Have you ever been in a relationship with someone who made you feel like you were going crazy?

 To them, it’s not abuse but a way to get power over you.
 The main goal is to control and it is very psychologically abusive.
 They also might tell other people that you are crazy or “too sensitive” when they are doing the same thing to you.

-Because they are usually pathological liars, there’s no way to win an argument with them because their entire purpose is making you feel like you’re losing your mind.
+Because they are usually pathological liars, there’s no way to win an argument with them because their entire purpose is to make you feel like you’re losing your mind.
 They will nitpick at your emotions (they always say “I never said that” when they obviously did) and tell you how to feel and blame you for having negative emotions.

 They might even tell you to stop wasting their time by telling them your feelings and expect you to solve the problem yourself.